 Dealing with early enquiries by the Insolvency Service

-Disqualification claims often start with an often innocent looking letter or questionnaire from the Insolvency Service asking about the company which went in to liquidation.
-We can help with these crucial early enquiries by the Insolvency Service.
+Early enquiries from the Insolvency Service often start with an innocent looking letter or questionnaire from the Insolvency Service asking about the company which went in to liquidation.
+It is vital to fill these questionnaires out correctly.

-However, for the best of intentions, directors often respond without realising that their answers can then be used against them in legal proceedings.
-Early legal advice on these questionnaires and enquiries can make all the difference between the claim disappearing or becoming a formal set of legal proceedings.
+Often, directors (with the best of intentions) respond without realising that their answers can then be used against them in legal proceedings.
+We can help you avoid mistakes and avoid potential lengthy legal proceedings.

 Section 16 letters

-A section 16 letter is the first formal contact you will receive from the Secretary of State indicating formal investigation by the Insolvency Service.
+A section 16 letter must not be ignored.
+It is the first formal contact you will receive from the Secretary of State indicating formal investigation by the Insolvency Service.
 Early advice can be critical in dealing with these methods properly.
 Even though the letter states that formal proceedings are likely, it is still possible to get the threat dropped.
 Or alternatively deal with the matter by way of a voluntary disqualification undertaking.

 Disqualification in the Magistrates Court

-We can provide expert assistance in defending such cases and the partner heading the disqualification team is based in Cardiff – meaning attendance is very straighforward.
+We can provide expert assistance in defending such cases and the partner heading the disqualification team is based in Cardiff – meaning attendance is very straightforward.